praesidi/praesidi/README.md

 Hello!
-I am Elmir Khalilov, a fullstack developer from Eastern Europe  👋
+I am Elmir Khalilov, a fullstack developer from Russia  👋
 ---

 - I love creating interesting projects and I'm always trying to learn something new